 LCL/MCL/PLC Knee Injuries & Surgery in Kirkland, WA

 As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients with LCL, MCL, or PLC injuries.
 Dr. Clinton is dedicated to providing patient-centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
 As a former collegiate athlete, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
-Call to schedule an appointment at her office in Kirkland, WA today!
+Call to schedule an appointment at her orthopedic surgery office in Kirkland, WA today!

 MCL Injuries & Surgery